west china medical publishers

 Release date: Export PDF Favorites Scan

-• Effects of High Intra-abdomianl Pressure on Respiration and Hemodynamics in A Porcine Model of Acute Lung Injury
+• Impact of Positive End-expiratory Pressure on Respiratory Mechanics and Hemodynamics in Concomitant Acute Lung Injury and Intra-abdominal Hypertension

 Release date: Export PDF Favorites Scan